 The following page might have additional information of interest.

 Running the NSS test suite

 You must build NSS prior to running the tests.
 After the build on your computer has succeeded, before you can run the tests on your computer, it might be necessary to set additional environment variables.
 The NSS tests will start TCP/IP server tools on your computer, and in order for that to work, the NSS test suite needs to know which hostname can be used by client tools to connect to the server tools.
 On machines that are configured with a hostname that has been registered in your network's DNS, this should work automatically.
-In other environments (for example in home networks), you could set the HOST and DOMSUF (for domain suffix) environment variables to tell the NSS suite which hostname to use.
-As a test, it must be possible to successfully use the command "ping $HOST.$DOMSUF" on your computer (ping reports receiving replies).
-On many computers the variables HOST=localhost DOMSUF=localdomain works.
+In other environments (for example in home networks), you could set the HOSTNAME and DOMSUF (for domain suffix) environment variables to tell the NSS suite which hostname to use.
+As a test, it must be possible to succesfully use the command "ping $HOSTNAME.$DOMSUF" on your computer (ping reports receiving replies).
+On many computers the variables HOSTNAME=localhost DOMSUF=localdomain works.
 In case you built NSS in 64 bits, you need to set the USE_64 environment variable to 1 to run the tests.

 After you have set the required environment variables, use "cd mozilla/security/nss/tests" and start the tests using "./all.sh".
-The tests will take a while to complete; on a slow computer it could take a couple of hours.
+The tests will take a while to complete, on a slow computer it could take a couple of hours.

 Once the test suite has completed, a summary will be printed that shows the number of failures.
 You can find the test suite results in directory mozilla/tests_results.
-Each test suite execution will create a new subdirectory; you should clean them up from time to time.
+Each test suite execution will create a new subdirectory, you should clean it up from time to time.
 Inside the directory you'll find text file output.log, which contains a detailed report of all tests being executed.
 In order to learn about the details of test failures, search the file for the uppercase test FAILED.

 If desired, it's possible to run only subsets of the tests.
 Read the contents of file all.sh to learn how that works.